codeHaiku22/Jellyfin-Media-Server-Guide/Jellyfin Media Server Guide.md

 &nbsp;
 ## The Operating System for Jellyfin Server
 To help  narrow down the selection and make a decision on an ideal Linux distribution, I referred back to an [article](https://frontpagelinux.com/articles/lightweight-linux-distro-review-showdown-who-will-become-champion/) that I previously wrote about lightweight Linux distros.
-For some reason, I wanted the distro to have some eye candy to it.
+For this project, I wanted the distro to have some eye candy to it.
 I was quite certain that I would be showing it off to friends and family, so it might as well look appealing.
 The first instinct was to go with Zorin OS Lite, but I was already using this distro for a custom OSINT box and decided to go with Linux Lite instead.

 Linux Lite is based on Ubuntu and doesn't have any deviations from Ubuntu which would interfere with the installation of Jellyfin server.
 Once Linux Lite is installed, the distro idles with the following metrics.